Scalable Reactive Atomistic Dynamics with GAIA: Validation across experimental phenomena

-Detonation is a shock-driven combustion process at extreme pressures, where accurate prediction of product distributions is essential for assessing energy release and validating models~\cite{GZAG16,HYSI23}.
-We performed Hugoniostat simulations at 40 GPa for TNT, TATB, RDX, and nitromethane using SNet-T25, and compared the normalized product ratios with both the experimental data~\cite{O82} (Fig.~\ref{fig:fig4}a) and the domain-specific MLIP, Gen3.9zbl~\cite{HYSI23}.
-As shown in Fig.~\ref{fig:fig4}b, SNet-T25 predicts the formation of H$_2$O, N$_2$, CO$_2$, and NH$_3$, with normalized ratios comparable to both the experiments and Gen3.9zbl for all the energetic molecules.
-Deviations were smallest for nitromethane, remaining below 4\% across all products, and largest for TATB, reaching 18\% for N$_2$ due to the overproduction.
-It also reproduced the experimental product distribution orderings across all systems, with the exception of TNT, for which the three major products were obtained in nearly identical ratios (within $\sim$2\% deviation).
-Supplementary Fig.~\ref{sfig:deto} shows that the model yields consistent ratios across multiple pressures, demonstrating that Titan25-trained MLIPs remain accurate and stable in high-pressure detonation regimes without additional correction terms, such as Ziegler–Biersack–Littmark (ZBL) potential~\cite{ZB85,HYSI23}.
+Detonation is a shock-driven combustion process at extreme pressures and temperatures, where accurate prediction of product distributions is essential for assessing energy release and validating models~\cite{GZAG16,HYSI23}.
+We performed Hugoniostat simulations at 40~GPa for TNT, TATB, RDX, and nitromethane using SNet-T25 (Fig.~\ref{fig:fig4}a), and compared the normalized product ratios with experimental data~\cite{O82} and with the domain-specific MLIP, Gen3.9zbl~\cite{HYSI23}.
+As shown in Fig.~\ref{fig:fig4}b, SNet-T25 predicts the formation of H$_2$O, CO$_2$, N$_2$, and NH$_3$ with normalized ratios comparable to both experiment and Gen3.9zbl for all four materials.
+The deviations from experiment are the smallest for nitromethane, remaining below 4\% across all products, and the largest for TATB, reaching 18\% for N$_2$ due to the overproduction.
+SNet-T25 also reproduces the experimental ordering of product distributions across all systems, except for TNT, for which the three major products are obtained in nearly identical ratios (within $\sim$2\% deviation).
+Supplementary Fig.~\ref{sfig:deto} shows that SNet-T25 yields consistent product ratios across multiple pressures, indicating that this Titan25-trained MLIP remains numerically stable and chemically reasonable under these high-pressure detonation conditions, despite not using additional short-range correction terms such as the Ziegler–Biersack–Littmark (ZBL) potential~\cite{ZB85,HYSI23}.